digital-blueprint/relay-greenlight-connector-campusonline-bundle/README.md

 This event is fired before a photo is fetched from CampusOnline.
 With this event you can modify the user id that is used to fetch the photo.
 An event listener receives a `Dbp\Relay\GreenlightConnectorCampusonlineBundle\Event\PersonPhotoProviderPreEvent` instance.

-To get access to such an event you have to implement **either** an event subscriber or a listener.
+To get access to such an event you have to implement **either** an event subscriber (preferred) or a listener.

 #### Event Subscriber